 This devotional reminds us that God’s light will always break into the darkest places and calls His people to vigilance, courage, and prayer …

 Court records and survivor testimonies continue to shine light on the ties between Prince Andrew, Jeffrey Epstein, and Ghislaine Maxwell.
-This article explores newly documented evidence, the deeper agenda behind their crimes, and why truth and prayer remain vital for …
+This article explores newly documented evidence, the deeper agenda behind their crimes, and why truth and prayer remain vital for justice …

 A smear campaign inside a church choir, leadership misguidedly trusting an enabler, and a survivor silenced.
 New preliminary findings reveal how traffickers used Stonebriar’s choir as the perfect cover — without most members ever knowing …